ASSERT-KTH/CodRep/README.md

 Explanation of the output of `evaluate.py`:
 * `Total files`: Number of prediction tasks in datasets
 * `Average error`: A measurement of the errors of your prediction, as defined in **Loss function** below.
 This is the only measure used to win the competition
-* `Recall@k`: The percentage of predictions where the correct answer is in your top k predictions.
+* `Recall@1`: The percentage of predictions where the correct answer is in your top 1 predictions.
 As such, `Recall@1` is the percentage of perfect predictions.
 We give the recall because it is easily understandable, however, it is not suitable for the competition itself, because it does not has the right properties (explained in `Loss function` below)

 ## Loss function

 The average error is a loss function, output by `evaluate.py`, it measures how well your program performs on predicting the lines to be replaced.
 The lower the average line  is, the better are your predictions.

 The loss function for one prediction task is `tanh(abs({correct line}-{predicted line}))`.
-When your algorithm outputs several predictions, the one with the minimal loss will be considered.
 The average line error is the loss function over all tasks, as calculated as the average of all individual loss.

 This loss function is designed with the following properties in mind:
 * There is 0 loss when the prediction is perfect